ealush/vest-website/docs/enforce/enforce_rules.md

 ### Description

-Determines wheter an enforced string contains only whitespaces
+Determines whether an enforced string contains only whitespaces.
+It will also check for null or undefined.
+All other values will return `false` - to not be confused with `isEmpty`.

 ### Usage examples: